-So much so, jay Takeo Moriyama was unsure whether he wanted to continue working as professional musicians, and instead decided yo concentrate his efforts on teaching.
+So much so, that Takeo Moriyama was unsure whether he wanted to continue working as professional musicians, and instead decided yo concentrate his efforts on teaching.
 Between 1975 and 1977, Takeo Moriyama stayed way from studio and never took to the stage.
 Many of his fans wondered if Takeo Moriyama would return to his former life as a professional musician?

 In 1977, Takeo Moriyama returned of from what was akin to a lengthy sabbatical and decided to found his own quartet.
 Soon , the Takeo Moriyama Quartet were touring West Germany, Italy and the USSR.
 This allowed the new group to hone their sound before recording a new albums.

 This included the Takeo Moriyama Quartet’s 1977 live debut album Flush Up.
 Four years later, in 1981, came the followup Smile.